 Harbor Beach is considered one of the largest man made freshwater harbors in the world.
 The north section is 1500 feet long breakwall and was constructed in 1873 to create a Harbor of Refuge.
 It is available to walk.

 Port Austin’s long curving breakwall starts in Veterans Park and traverses to the entry of the harbor.
 The west breakwall is almost 2,000 feet long.

 Caseville Harbor is located at the mouth of the Pigeon River on the east shore of Saginaw Bay.
 The walkable breakwall is about 1300 feet long and offers great views of boat traffic coming into the harbor and the large Caseville beach.
 Fishermen are usually on the breakwall and visitors often see them take in Perch and Lake Trout.

+Viewing barn art and sculpture is another free things to do in Michigan’s Thumb.
 The Emergency Arc is located south of Oak Beach and west of Port Austin.
 This 1800s converted barn has a new life as a work of art.
 The Ark was completed by sculpturing artist Scott Hocking in 2015.
 He has transformed the barn into a large object denoting sanctuary and safety.
-The Ark can be found about a mile south of M25 at Oak Beach on Oak Beach road and Fehner.
+The Arc can be found about a mile south of M25 at Oak Beach on Oak Beach road and Fehner.

 7. Sand Point Nature Preserve

 The Sand Point Nature Preserve is listed as one of the most critical protected coastal lands in the Saginaw Bay Watershed.
 Noting its historical position north of Wild Fowl Bay the area is probably one of the most important sanctuaries in the Great Lakes.
 The Preserve has been determined to be the most biologically diverse site along the Saginaw Bay shoreline.
 Covering over 220 acres, the site includes 5 miles of well marked trails, signage and boardwalk.